leopard-ai/betty/README.md

 - [Domain Adaptation for Pretraining & Finetuning](examples/learning_by_ignoring/)
 - [(Implicit) Model-Agnostic Meta-Learning](examples/implicit_maml)

-While each of above examples traditionally has a distinct implementation style, one should notice that our implementations share the same code structure thanks to Betty.
+While each of the above examples traditionally has a distinct implementation style, note that our implementations share the same code structure thanks to Betty.
 More examples are on the way!

 <p align="center">
     <img src="https://raw.githubusercontent.com/leopard-ai/betty/main/docs/_static/imgs/mlo.png" alt="" width="100%" align="top">